stephan-nylinder/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 ---
 > Try to answer the following questions:
 > - Should dates be put first, and if not, why?
-> - What is the difference between using leading 0 (zero) or not?
+> - What is the difference between using leading 0 (zero) and not?
 > - Is there a difference between using upper and lower case letters?
 > - What is the difference between using two letters for *on* compared to three letters *ons*?
 > - What are the effects if we, as in the above example, mix naming conventions?
 >> ### Solutions
->>> * Using dates as leading information in file names makes finding data quickly harder as the more interesting information may be samples or timepoints.
+>>> * Using dates as leading information in file names makes finding data quickly harder as the more interesting information may be samples or timepoints (unless date is crucial to data).
 >>> * Wihtout leading zeros, sorting will make 10 and 11 appear before 2.
 >>> * Upper and lower cases may sort differently
->>> * Comparing files is easier if the file name lenghts are constant.
+>>> * Comparing files is easier if the file name lenghts are uniform.
->>> * Mixed naming conventions can make it very difficult to locate particular files, and/or sort a large number of files.
+>>> * Mixed naming conventions can make it difficult to locate particular files, and/or sort a large number of files.
 >> {: .solution}
 {: .discussion}